 Here are the six elements: weight, depth adjustment, material resistance, drift length, tuck cast and current seams.

 Now let’s do it . . .

 This is the obvious one.
-When most guys want to go deeper, they reach into their vest for more lead, tungsten, etc. That’ll do the job.
+When most anglers want to go deeper, they reach into their vest for more lead, tungsten, etc. That’ll do the job.
 Add enough weight, and you’ll get to the bottom of the ocean floor, if you like.

 But extra weight comes with a consequence.
 And keeping the rig as light as possible is arguably the best way to achieve a natural and attractive drift.
 Added weight borrows too much from a fly’s natural movement (usually).
 Real nymphs and baitfish don’t have tungsten cones lashed to their heads.
 They don’t weigh much at all, of course, and they have a kind of neutral buoyancy in the water.
-In short, a heavy fly paired with lead or tungsten doesn’t act much like the real thing.
+In short, a heavy fly paired with lead or tungsten might not act much like the real thing.

 Of course, it’s our job to fix that.
 So we counteract the artificial effect of weight with the other elements in our rig: the tippet, leader and rod.
-And with our arms and hands we’re in control of it all.
+With our arms and hands we’re in control of it all.
 We use the weight to our advantage.
 It’s a tool in a system.

-Picture this: A nymph angler watches his yellow indicator glide down the surface for thirty-five feet.
+Picture this: A nymphing angler watches a yellow indicator glide down the surface for thirty-five feet.
 Starting with a cast up and across the river, the flies and indy land in alignment — in one seam.
 That’s good.
 But in those thirty-five feet, as the rig crosses the angler’s position and finishes the drift down and across, the indy never slows down.
 Our angler understand that the flies didn’t reach deep enough.
 They never got down to the riverbed.
 So he pulls in his line and adjusts the depth of the indy by sliding it further up the leader.

 That . . . is easy depth adjustment.